lfresard/github_tutorial/README.md

  delete mode 100644 super_cool_scrip_idea.py
 ```

-I use `git log` to view the changes and remember which commit was the one before I made a mistake.
+We use `git log` to view the changes and remember which commit was the one before we made a mistake.
 ```
 DN52eo2r:example_github_repo git log --pretty=oneline
 551b2c49847bdb8f62e9293def4b07f967810432 deleted important file